-After restricting these analyses to only those study participants able to perform jumping tests, the univariate association between 6m TUG and odds of falling was attenuated (OR=3.81, 95% CI 0.75, 19.5).
+After restricting these analyses to only those study participants able to perform jumping tests, the unadjusted association between 6m TUG and odds of falling was attenuated (OR=3.81, 95% CI 0.75, 19.5).

-In those study participants with both jumping mechanography measurements and physical capability measures, positive correlations were found between maximum relative power, velocity and EFI and gait speed (table 4).
+In those study participants with both jumping mechanography measurements and physical capability measures, positive correlations were found between maximum relative power and velocity and gait speed (table 4).
 A positive association was also found between maximum relative force, power and velocity and maximum grip strength.
-Whilst negative correlations were found between maximum relative power, velocity and EFI and 6m TUG; and maximum relative power, EFI and velocity were negatively correlated with chair rise time.
+Whilst negative correlations were found between maximum relative power, velocity and 6m TUG; and maximum relative power and velocity were negatively correlated with chair rise time.

 Discussion

-The aim of this study was to explore how measures of jump force, velocity and power, and standard physical capability tests, were associated with falls in a community dwelling older population.
-As muscle power, velocity and EFI increased, a significant reduction in the odds of falling were observed.
-In contrast, there were no significant associations were found between jump force and falls.
+This pragmatic study explored if measures of jump force, velocity and power, and standard physical capability tests, were associated with falls 2-3 years later in a community dwelling older population.
+As muscle power and velocity increased, a significant reduction in the odds of falling were observed.
+In contrast, no significant associations were found between jump force and falls.
 These associations were robust to adjustment.

 Fallers had significantly poorer physical capability as measured using 6m TUG, and, poorer grip strength was associated with 3% reduction in risk of falling.
 This is likely a reflection of the fact that those with poorer grip are potentially less active and so less likely to fall, as reflected by positive correlations between maximum grip strength and maximum relative force, power and velocity.
 All physical capability relationships were attenuated after adjustment, though there remained a trend for TUG to be longer in those who fell (OR=2.65, 95% CI 0.87, 8.05).When the sample was restricted to only those able to perform the jump-test, no associations were found between physical capability tests and falling; indicating that jumping may be more sensitive to functional deficits in fitter individuals.
 These observations are consistent with previous reports, as reported previously (13, 14).

-The findings of this study are consistent with a previous study in older adults where fallers who were women were found to have significantly lower average maximum two leg jump velocity power and EFI compared to those participants who have not reported a fall.
+The findings of this study are consistent with a previous studies.
+In the cross-sectional study by Dietzel community-dwelling older adults, women who reported falling in the previous year were found to have significantly lower average maximum two leg jump velocity power and EFI compared to those participants who have not reported a fall.
 In the same study associations between mechanography measures and sarcopenia and impairment in the activities of daily living were reported (8).
-(22)
+In addition, in the recent Cohort of Skeletal Health in Bristol and Avon (COSHIBA) study lower limb peak muscle force, assessed using jumping mechanography was found to be associated with fracture risk in postmenopausal women (22).
+Together with the current work, these studies indicate the utility of jumping to predict falls and fractures in older adults.